 Bootstrap frequency distribution for correlation coefficient, r

 This bootstrap approach provides one way of obtaining 'experimental' confidence limits for a given correlation value.
-In this instance (based on this specific bootstrap run of 1000 samples) the 95% confidence limits are 0.4726 and 0.9565.
+In this instance (based on this specific bootstrap run of 1000 samples) the 95% confidence limits are 0.4726 and 0.9565 (i.e. quite wide).
 However, using a transform due to Fisher (1921, [FIS2]), the variable:

 is approximately Normally distributed ~N(0,1), so may be used to compute confidence intervals on the stricter assumptions of bivariate Normality (assuming this is valid for this data).
 This is the usual manner in which such confidence intervals for r are provided in software packages.
 For the example above, these limits are 0.43851 and 0.92196, so slightly tighter than the bootstrap results we obtained.

 This provides an immediate visualization showing which pairs appear to display a linear relationship, and which are more tightly following such a relationship (and will therefore have a higher r-value).
-The data here are a set of lawyers ratings on 12 variables (such as integrity, speed of decision-making, preparedness for trials etc) of State judges in the US Supreme Court.
-Other statistical software packages, such as SAS/STAT, XLStat, MATLab and others provide similar functionality.
+The data here are a set of lawyers ratings on 12 variables (such as integrity, speed of decision-making, preparedness for trials etc.) of State judges in the US Supreme Court.
+Other statistical software packages, such as SAS/STAT, XLStat, and MATLab provide similar functionality.

 The correlation matrix corresponding to these graphs is provided below.